piragna1/financial-advisor/README.md

 # Financial advisor
-This is a personal project for Solvd. company's LABA program.
+This is a personal project for Solvd. company's LABA program for NodeJS backend development.
 ##
 ## Table of content